slawekradzyminski/awesome-testing.com/_posts/2025-11-15-playwright-mcp-security.md

 ### Pin and review your MCP versions

 Containerising isn’t enough if you still reinstall whatever `@latest` happens to be.
-Treat the MCP server like any other dependency: pin the version, review upgrades, and only roll them out intentionally.
+Treat the MCP server like any other dependency: pin the version, review upgrades, and only roll them out intentionally so a surprise release (or a compromised publish) can’t silently change your guardrails.
+This addresses the OWASP's [Pinning Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Pinning_Cheat_Sheet.html) recommendation.

 ```json
 {